moqod/fronted-react-kit/README.md

 ### Styling

-* [styled-components](https://www.styled-components.com) Use the best bits of ES6 and CSS to style your apps
+* [styled-components](https://www.styled-components.com) Use the best bits of ES6 and CSS to style your apps without preprocessors